vigeelante1/Rest-APIs-CRUD-Operations-using-Spring-Boot/README.md

 # Rest-APIs-CRUD-Operations-using-Spring-Boot
-RestAPIs CRUD operations using Spring Boot { Java Edition 17 }.
+RestAPIs CRUD operations using Spring Boot { Java Edition 17 } and POSTMAN for APIs.